 The Latin American short story has often been viewed in terms of its relation to orality, tradition and myth.
 But this desire to celebrate the difference of Latin American culture unwittingly contributes to its exoticization, failing to do justice to its richness, complexity and contemporaneity.
 By re-reading and re-viewing the short stories of Juan Rulfo, Julio Cortazar and Augusto Monterroso, Bell reveals the hybridity of this genre.
 It is at once rooted in traditional narrative and fragmented by modern experience; its residual qualities are revived through emergent forms.
 Crucially, its oral and mythical characteristics are compounded with the formal traits of modern, emerging media: photography, cinema, telephony, journalism, and cartoon art.

+Editoriales cartoneras are independent publishers who make their books out of recycled cardboard, which have spread across and beyond Latin America over the last twelve years (since the birth of Eloísa Cartonera in Buenos Aires in 2003).
+They have often defined themselves, and been defined by critics, against transnational publishing corporations, but descriptions of this ‘resistance’ are often vague and sometimes contradictory.
 This is the first study to focus on the relationship between cartoneras and multinational publishers, examining areas of opposition and overlap.
 The paper begins by exploring the effects of the rise of transnational corporations on the world of publishing in Latin America, including neo-imperialistic centralization, concentration, and capture by market and political forces.
 It then turns to two case studies based (principally) in Mexico: La Verdura Cartonera and Pensaré Cartoneras.
 Close readings combined with interview materials illuminate the principles and practices of cartoneras, from community and collaboration to marginality and autonomy, that challenge those of transnational publishing corporations.
-My contention is that, while these tiny publishing projects cannot possibly ?compete? with such large corporations, what they can do is open spaces in which – to use the words of Aurelio Meza (Kodama Cartonera) – things can be done differently.
+My contention is that, while these tiny publishing projects cannot possibly ‘compete’ with such large corporations, what they can do is open spaces in which – to use the words of Aurelio Meza (Kodama Cartonera) – things can be done differently.

 Refuse is a key theme, image and structural device in the Spanish-Argentine writer Andrés Neuman’s novel Bariloche (1999), whose protagonist is a waste collector in Buenos Aires.
-My contention, though, is that waste not only fulfils a narrative function, but in fact constitutes what Bruno Latour terms a ?network?, a web of interactions between discursive, natural and social processes.
+My contention, though, is that waste not only fulfils a narrative function, but in fact constitutes what Bruno Latour terms a ‘network’, a web of interactions between discursive, natural and social processes.
 Bringing together close literary analysis with insights from environmental criticism (Stacy Alaimo and Jane Bennett) and sociology (Zygmunt Bauman and Martin O’Brien), this paper reveals the complex interactions between the human and non-human world in the novel’s urban setting.